wso2/product-is/oidc-conformance-tests/README.md

 2. Click on OIDC conformance test workflow
 3. Click on Run workflow
 4. You need to provide the tag name of the product-is version you want to test (default value is "v5.12.0-m6")
-5. Set 'Send test results to email' to 'no' if you don't want to send test summary to a list of pre-configured email addresses. (default is 'yes')
+5. Set 'Send test results to email' to 'yes' if you want to send test summary to a list of pre-configured email addresses. (default is 'no')
 6. Set 'Send test results to google chat' to 'yes' if you also want to send test summary to a pre-configured google chat group. (default is 'no')
 7. Click on Run workflow
 8. After tests are completed you can view test results on the test summary page